-By invoking a collective procedure (see clause 4.9.8).
+By invoking a collective procedure (see clause 4.10.8).

-There are several mechanisms (see clause 4.9) for separating the alteration of the value of a variable on one image from its access by another image.
+There are several mechanisms (see clause 4.10) for separating the alteration of the value of a variable on one image from its access by another image.
 To ensure correct execution, it is essential to use one or more of these mechanisms, otherwise data can be corrupted as discussed in ISO/IEC 24772-1 clause 6.61.

+The vulnerability is mitigated in Fortran, since mechanisms are provided to query the number of images that have failed, although this can be meaningless unless you are certain that the startup sequence is complete.
+The sync all statement implements barrier semantics, and if coupled with the iostat= specifier, then all images may ensure that the correct number of images are executing and can take alternative action if some have failed.

 6.61.2 Avoidance mechanisms for language users